 • Proof of financial means: This can include bank statements or a letter from your employer confirming your salary and employment status.

-• Travel itinerary: This should include your flight and hotel reservations and any other travel plans you have while in Portugal.
+• Travel itinerary: This should include your flight and hotel reservations as well as any other travel plans you have while in Portugal.

-• Health insurance plan: You will need to provide proof of travel health insurance that covers your stay in Portugal.
-The health insurance plan has to provide a minimum coverage of €30,000.
+• Health insurance plan: You must provide proof of travel insurance that includes medical coverage and covers your stay in Portugal.
+The medical insurance plan must provide a minimum coverage of €30,000.

 • Proof of business or professional status: This can include a letter from your employer or a copy of your business registration papers.